MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Update to Microsoft Edge supported operating systems.** The minimum supported macOS version is increased to macOS 11.
 Users on older versions of macOS will no longer receive Microsoft Edge updates.
 For more information, see [Microsoft Edge Supported Operating Systems](/DeployEdge/microsoft-edge-supported-operating-systems).

 - **Deprecation of the CryptoWallet feature.** To improve end user experience, the CryptoWallet feature and the [CryptoWalletEnabled](/deployedge/microsoft-edge-policies#cryptowalletenabled) policy is deprecated.
 The [CryptoWalletEnabled](/deployedge/microsoft-edge-policies#cryptowalletenabled) policy will be obsolete in an upcoming release.

+- **Microsoft Edge sidebar updates.** For non-active sidebar users and new Edge users, the sidebar will be turned OFF.
+Users can always return to the **Settings** > **Sidebar** and turn the sidebar ON again at any time.
+For active sidebar users, the current sidebar state will stay the same.

+  Administrators can control the availability of the sidebar using the [HubsSidebarEnabled](/deployedge/microsoft-edge-policies#hubssidebarenabled) policy.

 ### Site compatibilty impacting changes